UPPMAX/programming_formalisms_intro/doc/sdlc_tools.md

   - <https://mermaid.js.org/>

 ### Pseudocode
-- Pseudocode generally does not obey the syntax rules of any particular language
+- Pseudocode does not have syntax rules of any particular language
-   - there is no systematic standard form.
+   - no systematic standard form.
-- Some writers borrow style and syntax from control structures from some conventional programming language, although this is discouraged.
+- Some borrow style and syntax from some conventional programming language
-- Some syntax sources include Fortran, Pascal, BASIC, C, C++, Java, Lisp, and ALGOL.
+   - like Fortran, Pascal, BASIC, C, C++, Java, Lisp, and ALGOL.
 - Variable declarations are typically omitted.
 - Function calls and blocks of code, such as code contained within a loop, are often replaced by a one-line natural language sentence.